Joaquim Chissano: Post presidency

 Since leaving the presidency Chissano has assumed the role of elder statesman and has campaigned for peace through his work as an envoy and peace negotiator for the United Nations.
 Chissano served as Chairperson of the African Union from July 2003 to July 2004.
 On 4 December 2006, the United Nations Secretary-General Kofi Annan appointed Chissano the Special Envoy of the Secretary-General to Northern Uganda and Southern Sudan, to resolve the conflict with the Lord's Resistance Army (LRA).
 On Chissano's 68th birthday in 2007, he was awarded the inaugural $5 million Prize for Achievement in African Leadership awarded by the Mo Ibrahim Foundation.
 Chissano was absent from the award ceremony because he was still working on his United Nations mission in southern Sudan.
 According to the award's judges "Mr Chissano's decision not to seek a third presidential term reinforced Mozambique's democratic maturity and demonstrated that institutions and the democratic process were more important than the person".

 In 2010, Chissano wrote an article for The Huffington Post about water scarcity in Africa.
 Chissano is a member of the Fondation Chirac's honour committee.
 He is also an independent non-executive director at Harmony Gold Mining, a South African underground and surface gold mining company, as well as an Eminent Member of the Sergio Vieira de Mello Foundation.

 In 2014, Chissano has spoken out in favor of LGBT rights in Africa.

+On July 3, 2023, he was appointed Honorary President of the new International Association of Friends of the Algerian Revolution.
+This organization aims to promote the principles of the Algerian Revolution and provide support to colonized peoples.